docksal/docksal/docs/content/fin/fin-help.md

-  pull [options]           	Commands for interacting with Hosting Providers (fin help pull) run-cli (rc) <command>   	Run a command in a standalone cli container in the current directory (fin help run-cli) share                    	Create temporary public url for current project using ngrok vhosts                   	List all virtual *.docksal hosts registered in Docksal proxy
+  pull [options]           	Commands for interacting with Hosting Providers (fin help pull) run-cli (rc) <command>   	Run a command in a standalone cli container in the current directory (fin help run-cli) share                    	Create temporary public url for current project using ngrok share-v2                 	Create a temporary public URL for the project using Cloudflare Tunnel vhosts                   	List all virtual *.docksal hosts registered in Docksal proxy

 Docker command wrappers